Last Updated 24 hours ago | Commercial content | 18+

 However, unless you are armed with plenty of knowledge, we would advise you to wait until the official lineup is established.
 This way you’ll have concrete information to work with and make an informed bet.

 The top question that’s on every punter’s mind when it comes to Cheltenham betting is: Who are the favourites?
-When talking about the centrepiece of the Cheltenham Festival, the Gold Cup, Native River is so far considered to be the top contender.
+When talking about the centrepiece of the Cheltenham Festival, the Gold Cup, Minella is so far considered to be the top contender.

 The Gold Cup is the most anticipated event.
 It is the event that brings in the biggest number of horse racing lovers.